fareedjinn/fareedjinn/README.md

 ---

-*"An algorithm must be seen to be believed."*
+An algorithm must be seen to be believed.